TreeCaps: Tree-Based Capsule Networks for Source Code Processing: Related Work

-Fundamentally, a model of source code can be learned in two steps: (1) convert the source code into a suitable representation, and (2) design learning networks to process such representation.

 \citet{mou2016convolutional} parse code into ASTs and design Tree-Based Convolutional Neural Networks (TBCNNs) as the learning networks. \citet{Allamanis2018} extend ASTs to graphs by adding a variety of code dependencies as edges among tree nodes, intended to represent code semantics, and apply Gated Graph Neural Networks (GGNN) \citep{Li2016} to learn the graphs, which indeed enhances the performance of TBCNN~\citep{mou2016convolutional} for certain tasks.
+GNN-FiLM~\cite{brockschmidt2019gnn} is also a graph-based model that explores by applying feature-wise linear modulation (FiLM) on Graph Neural Network (GNN). \citet{hellendoorn2019global} proposes a hybrid approach to combine sequence-based models (Recurrent Neural Networks, Transformer) and graph-based models (GNNs) into a model called Graph Relational Embedding Attention Transformer (GREAT) to address the major drawback of GGNN that can only capture local information of the source code.
+While the graph-based model extracts local features of source code, the sequence-based model captures global features, their combination improves the performance of GREAT over GNNs.

 Code2vec~\citep{Alon2019}, Code2seq~\citep{alon2018code2seq}, and ASTNN~\citep{Zhang2019} are designed based on splitting ASTs into smaller ones, either as a bag of path-contexts or as flattened subtrees representing individual statements, and use various kinds of Recurrent Neural Network (RNN) to learn such code representations.
 Inst2vec \citep{ben2018neural} uses the RNN to model the Intermediate Representation of the binary code that is independent of the source programming language.

 Capsule networks (CapsNet)~\citep{sabour2017dynamic,hinton2018matrix} use dynamic routing to model spatial and hierarchical relations among objects in an image.
-The techniques have been successfully applied imaging processing tasks such as image classification, character recognition, and text classification~\citep{Jayasundara2019,Rajasegaran2019,zhao2018investigating}.
-However, none of the studies has considered complex tree data as input, which is natural for programs.
-Capsule Graph Neural Networks~\citep{XinyiC19} propose to classify biological and social network graphs, but not for code syntax trees or graphs.
-To the best of our knowledge, we are the first to adapt capsule networks for program source code processing to learn code semantics directly on syntax trees without the need for inaccurate static program semantic analysis techniques~\citep{Nielson1999}.
+The techniques have been successfully applied to image processing tasks such as image classification, character recognition, and text classification~\citep{Jayasundara2019,Rajasegaran2019,zhao2018investigating, li2019capsule}.
+However, none of the studies has considered complex tree data as input, which is however natural for programs.
+Capsule Graph Neural Networks~\citep{XinyiC19} proposed to classify biological and social network graphs does not handle tree- or graph-based code syntax.
+To the best of our knowledge, we are the first to adapt capsule networks for program source code processing to learn code models on syntax trees directly, without the need for extra static program semantic analysis techniques that may be expensive or introduce inaccuracies~\citep{Nielson1999}.